Mentoring in Schools

 Looking to implement a mentoring program for students at your school?
 Use this toolkit to identify your desired mentoring program model, plan your formal mentoring program, and identify community resources to support your school initiative.

 High school students make great mentors to younger kids.
 Give them the right tools and training to help them interact with younger children in positive ways that promote healthy development.
-This 3-resource toolkit helps students step into leadership roles as mentors.
+This handbook provides you with valuable information on how to be a mentor

 Learn the benefits of in-school mentoring and find tips and resources on starting your own in-school program.